Farcoin-xyz/.github/profile/README.md

 * 0.1% to perceptive.eth
 * 0.1% to meemmo.eth
 * 0.1% to artlu.eth
-* 0.1% to Jesse Pollak (`0x849151d7D0bF1F34b70d5caD5149D28CC2308bf1`)
+* 0.1% to @jessepollak (`0x849151d7D0bF1F34b70d5caD5149D28CC2308bf1`)
+* 0.1% to @camille (`0xa674F2C33f504345F50cA6C850F9fd8338612166`)

-Note: these grants are not endorsements from the recipients.
-They have been rewarded for helping hatch the idea that is Farcoin.
+Note: these grants are not endorsements from the recipients of Farcoin.
+They have been awarded for helping hatch the idea that is Farcoin.
 In fact, they may not know they've received these tokens until they see this README :)

 The remainder of the 10B Farcoins currently sit in the Treasury.